ashan8k/htrc-text-processing/README.md

 currenlty only by downloading `htrc_text_processing` folder and placed in your working directory.

-easiest way is clone the repo and running `example1.py`.
+easiest way is, just clone the repo and run `example1.py`.

 TODO
 need to create a pip install verion (after creating all functionalities)